-Fear, anger or pain: Why do babies cry?February 19th, 2013 in Psychology & Psychiatry /
+Fear, anger or pain: Why do babies cry?February 19, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Spanish researchers have studied adults' accuracy in the recognition of the emotion causing babies to cry.
 Eye movement and the dynamic of the cry play a key role in recognition.